Crypto Law in Australia

 It is the rights that attach to the tokens that may be critical.
 ASIC’s view is that if the rights attached to the crypto-asset are similar to rights commonly attached to a share, such as ownership rights in the issuer, voting rights in decisions of the issuer or some right to participate in profits of the body, then it is likely the crypto-asset will be treated as a share.
 Most investors familiar with crypto will recognise that most crypto assets do not give such rights to holders even if they acquire through an ICO.

-INFO 230 recognises that licensed exchanges may determine that crypto assets can be permissible underlying assets for ETPs admitted to their market.
-INFO 230 recognises that some cryptos may not be financial products while other cryptos may be financial products.
+Regulatory Guide recognises that licensed exchanges may determine that crypto assets can be permissible underlying assets for ETPs admitted to their market.
+Regulatory Guide 282 recognises that some cryptos may not be financial products while other cryptos may be financial products.

 Given the unique characteristics and risks of crypto-assets, we expect market operators to carefully assess, on an individual basis, whether it is appropriate for a particular crypto-asset to be a permissible underlying asset for ETPs admitted to their market.
 In conducting this assessment for crypto assets that are not financial products